DeanLee77/Nadia/README.md

 ## 4. Make your own Rules/Policies
-Please have a look at a file of testing rule in src folder
+Please have a look at a file of testing rule.
+Within the example file, all indented rules uses 'Tab' key for indentation.
+The rule scanner considers of an indented rule as a child rule of previous rule in a rule text.

 ## 5. How does it work
 There are a number of key components as follows;